thkukuk/rpm2docserv/README.md

 ## TODO

+* Delete manual page from list if the source is broken
+* Handle .so redirects
 * Document how to configure and use https
 * https://www.sitemaps.org/ - Write extra tool to create sitemaps.xml files.
 Since this files contain the hostname, but we want to be independ in a container, create this files on demand when starting the container